t3hnar/scalax/README.md

 cache.get(0) // Some(0)

 // after 5 seconds
-cache.get(0) // None

-// however it is not cleaned yet, need one more query to go cache.get(0) // None
+cache.get(0) // None, however it is not cleaned up yet, need one more query to go

-// now it's cleaned as we reached `queryOverflow` limit
+cache.get(0) // None, now it's cleaned up as we reached `queryOverflow` limit
 ```

 ## Setup